Gresham's School: The school

 Under the long headship of Logie Bruce Lockhart (1955–1982), there was a further period of change and expansion.
 Kenwyn, a new Junior School House, was built and opened in 1958.
 The bridge over Cromer Road was opened in 1962 and was initiated after the death of Kirsty, LBL's daughter, while crossing Cromer Road in front of Howson's.
-Tallis, a new boys' house named after John Tallis, Master of the school for more than thirty years in the first half of the seventeenth century, was built and opened in 1963 as were the biology classrooms and music rooms.
+Tallis, a new boys' house named after John Tallis, Master of the school for more than thirty years in the first half of the seventeenth century, was built and opened in 1963, as were the biology classrooms and music rooms.
 Oakeley became the first girls' house in 1971 when girls were first admitted to the Sixth Form only.
 The school became fully co-educational in the 1970s.

 There are now four boarding houses for boys and three for girls (see "Houses" section below), as well as a wide range of buildings.
 These include Big School, the School Chapel, the Auden Theatre, the Cairns Centre, the School Library, the Music Centre, the Central Block, the Thatched Classrooms, the Reith Laboratories, the Biology Building, the Armoury and others.

-In February 2005, Gresham's School's 450th anniversary was marked by a service at Norwich Cathedral attended by the school's Patron, Prince Philip, Duke of Edinburgh and 1,500 past and present Greshamians.
-In July 2005, the Eastern Daily Press called it "a school which changed the world."
+In February 2005, Gresham's School's 450th anniversary was marked by a service at Norwich Cathedral attended by the school's Patron, Prince Philip, Duke of Edinburgh, and 1,500 past and present Greshamians.
+In July 2005, the Eastern Daily Press called it "a school which changed the world".

 When Philip John, formerly head of King William's College, arrived to take over the headmastership in September 2008, the Tatler Schools Guide commented "It will be interesting to observe the impact of mathematician Philip John."
-He left in December 2013 “for personal reasons and to spend more time with my family”, and Nigel Flower, the deputy head, took over as acting head.
+He left in 2013; and Nigel Flower, the deputy head, took over as acting head.
 Douglas Robb, previously head of Oswestry School, took up the position of headmaster in September 2014.

+In 2021, a new STEAM education building was completed, the gift of Sir James Dyson, an old boy of the school.